SANZIDA10/Numerical_Lab/README.md

 #### Newtons Backward Theory

+Newton’s Backward Interpolation** is used to estimate the value of a function when the required value lies near the end of a set of equally spaced data points.

 - Backward interpolation is used when the value of x lies near the end of the table.

 - Let x₀, x₁, x₂, … , xₙ₋₁, xₙ be a set of equally spaced values of the independent variable x.